kiwih/cubemx-mmc-sd-card/README.md

 The guide for doing this is https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa

+You'll also want CubeMX (or else why are you here?).

+The guide for doing this is http://www.st.com/en/development-tools/stm32cubemx.html (An Ubuntu option is available).

 #### 2. Development board

 I used the stm32nucleo-f303re development board for this project, but any suitable board should do.